yoncodes/frida_manager/README.md

 ## About

-simple tool to help you manage frida. wanted a easier way to scale how to test apps. you can just convert your scripts or helper functions into a plugin format and use anywhere. useful for when testing new stuff. windows and ios support planned someday.
+simple tool to help you manage frida. wanted an easier way to scale how to test apps. you can just convert your scripts or helper functions into a plugin format and use anywhere. useful for when testing new stuff. windows and ios support planned someday.

 ## Why?